 Below you'll see a list of the best colleges and universities for pursuing a bachelor's degree in public administration.
 Only those schools that rank in the top 15% of all the schools we analyze get awarded with a place on this list.

-Indiana University - Bloomington is one of the best schools in the United States for getting a bachelor's degree in public administration.
-Located in the city of Bloomington, IU Bloomington is a public university with a fairly large student population.
+Indiana University - Bloomington is one of the finest schools in the country for getting a bachelor's degree in public administration.
+Located in the city of Bloomington, IU Bloomington is a public university with a very large student population.

-Soon after graduation, public admin bachelor's recipients generally make around $44,780 in their early careers.
+After graduation, public admin bachelor's recipients generally make an average of $34,336 in their early careers.

-It's difficult to beat Syracuse University if you wish to pursue a bachelor's degree in public administration.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit university with a very large student population.
+It's difficult to beat Syracuse University if you want to pursue a bachelor's degree in public administration.
+Located in the city of Syracuse, Syracuse is a private not-for-profit university with a fairly large student population.

-Bachelor's recipients from the public administration major at Syracuse University earn $3,454 more than the standard graduate with the same degree shortly after graduation.
+Bachelor's recipients from the public administration degree program at Syracuse University earn $3,454 above the average college graduate in this field when they enter the workforce.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Public Administration Bachelor's Degree Schools award.